GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 Figure 3.
 Example of a FIDO2 Authentication Transaction
  <img src="{{site.baseurl}}/assets/playbooks/pra-3-example.png" align="center" alt="An authenticator uses CTAP to talk to a client or platform.
 The client or platform then use Web Authentication to register to authenticate to a Relying Party.
 Both transactions are encrypted between the authenticator and the device and from the device to the relying party.">

-A FIDO transaction for registration and authentication includes four main steps.
+A FIDO transaction for registration and authentication includes four main steps for each.
 1. **Enroll a FIDO authenticator** with a new online service.
-   1. For services that support a FIDO authenticator, the user is prompted to select an available FIDO option such as a security key or platform authenticator (usually shows up as an option for phone or tablet).
+   1. For services that support a FIDO authenticator, the user is prompted to select an available FIDO option (usually shows up as an option for phone or tablet or a security key).
 The online service establishes the list of acceptable authenticator options.
    2. The user unlocks the FIDO authenticator (which is a separate process from unlocking the device) using either a biometric, PIN, or tapping the device.
 This unlocks the device to create a new key pair.
 Any biometric capture or use is on the local device and not shared according to the FIDO specification.
    3. User's device creates a new public/private key pair unique to the local device, the online service, and the user's account identifier.
    4. The public key is sent to the online service to register the user and device to the user's account in the service.